East Lansing, Michigan

 East Lansing is a city in the U.S. state of Michigan.
-Most of the city lies within Ingham County with a smaller portion extending north into Clinton County.
-At the 2020 Census the population was 47,741.
-Located directly east of the state capital of Lansing, East Lansing is well-known as the home of Michigan State University.
-The city is part of the Lansing–East Lansing metropolitan area.
+Most of the city lies within Ingham County, although a small portion extends north into Clinton County.
+At the 2020 census, the city had a population of 47,741.
+The city is located immediately east of Lansing, Michigan's capital and sixth most populous city.
+Both cities are part of the Lansing–East Lansing metropolitan area.

+East Lansing is a college town, and is home to Michigan State University (MSU), one of the largest public universities in the United States.
+The city is economically and demographically dominated by MSU.

 History

 East Lansing is located on land that was an important junction of two major Native American groups: the Potawatomi and the Fox.
 By 1850, the Lansing and Howell Plank Road Company was established to connect a toll road to the Detroit and Howell Plank Road, improving travel between Detroit and Lansing, which cut right through what is now East Lansing.
 The toll road was finished in 1853, and included seven toll houses between Lansing and Howell.

 Michigan State University was founded in 1855 and established in what is now East Lansing in 1857.
 For the first four decades, the students and faculty lived almost entirely on the college campus.
 A few commuted from Lansing, and that number increased when a streetcar line was built in the 1890s, but there were few places to live in the then-rural area surrounding the campus.

 That started to change in 1887, when professors William J. Beal and Rolla C. Carpenter created Collegeville, along what is now Harrison Road and Center and Beal Streets, north of Michigan Avenue.
 Few faculty were attracted to the location, and the first residents were "teamsters and laborers".
 In 1898, the College Delta subdivision (including what is now Delta Street) had the support of the college itself, which provided utilities, and several professors built homes there (one of which survives today at 243 W. Grand River Ave.).
 Other subdivisions followed.

 At that time, the post office address was "Agricultural College, Michigan".
 A school district encompassing the nascent community was created in 1900.
 In 1907, incorporation as a city was proposed under the name "College Park"; the legislature approved the charter but changed the name to "East Lansing".
 The first seven mayors, starting with Clinton D. Smith in 1907 and Warren Babcock in 1908, were professors or employees of the college.

 The city charter in 1907 prohibited the possession, sale, or consumption of alcoholic beverages, and East Lansing was a "dry" city until voters modified the charter provision in 1968.
-In the 21st Century, downtown East Lansing has enjoyed a construction boom.
+In the 21st century, downtown East Lansing has enjoyed a construction boom.
 Multiple city center complexes have resulted in the redevelopment of large parts of the historic downtown area, at a greatly increased population density.